dbt-labs/dbt-project-evaluator/README.md

 ## Documentation Coverage

 `fct_undocumented_models` lists every model with no description configured.

 `fct_documentation_coverage` calculates the percent of enabled models in the project that have a configured description.

-We recommend you describe at least 75 percent of your models.
+Tip: We recommend you add descriptions to at least 75 percent of your models.

 ## Test Coverage

 `fct_untested_models` lists every model with no tests.

 `fct_test_coverage` contains metrics pertaining to project-wide test coverage.

-[At a minimum](https://www.getdbt.com/analytics-engineering/transformation/data-testing/#what-should-you-test), every model should have `not_null` and `unique` tests set up on a primary key.
+Tip: We recommend [at a minimum](https://www.getdbt.com/analytics-engineering/transformation/data-testing/#what-should-you-test), every model should have `not_null` and `unique` tests set up on a primary key.

 ## DAG Issues